robb-romans/docs-repo-template/user-guide/doc/using/use-cases/index.rst

 ..
 Define |product name| in conf.py

-Include use cases that can be completed using the product. use cases are generally large processes made up of multiple tasks.
-Create as many use cases as necessary using the use case template. use cases can be organized by categories.
+Describe the high-level use cases (scenarios, goals) that user can accomplish by using the product.
+Use cases are generally large processes made up of multiple tasks.
+Create as many use cases as necessary using the use case template.
+Use cases can be organized by categories.

 This section provides information about using cases for the